300 S. Ashley, Ann Arbor, Mi

 Construction was started in the fall of 1948 and was complicated by the closing of the Dag-Wood Diner Company before the diner was finished.
 Costs totaled $14,000, and the diner opened on March 17, 1949 as the Dag-Wood Diner.
 Two months later Reid placed tables on the sidewalk and opened Ann Arbor's first sidewalk cafe.

 Reid sold the diner to Robert Brown in 1966 and died in 1978.
 Mark Hodesh bought the Dag-Wood in 1971 and renamed it the Fleetwood.
 At that time the diner had been used for a variety of non-diner purposes, including as a prep kitchen for vending machine sandwiches.
-Hodesh later returned to Ann Arbor and now owns Downtown Home & Garden, across the street.
+Hodesh later returned to Ann Arbor and bought Downtown Home & Garden, across the street.
 Former cooks bought the diner in bankruptcy court for $46,000 in 1984 after former owner Kaye Dumsick was unable to pay the bills.
 The Fleetwood has been owned by George Fotiadis and Adi Demiri since 1992.
 It is always open, except for occasional holidays.

 The Fleetwood was manufactured by the Dag-Wood Diner Company of Toledo, Ohio in 1948.
 Unlike most classic diners, it was shipped as a kit, not as a complete ready-to-cook unit.